 At Teck, we make sustainability a part of everything we do, because we know that responsible mining and mineral development are fundamental to our current and future success.
 In fact, strong sustainability performance is a competitive advantage.
 It helps to build community support and acceptance for our operations and projects, reduce costs and create more efficient operations.

 In 2017, we were able to advance our work in sustainability and strengthen our safety performance, all while achieving record revenues and cash flow.
 For example, we reduced energy use by 582 terajoules and greenhouse gas emissions by 281 kilotonnes, improved the diversity of our workforce with women comprising 29% of new hires, we continued to implement water quality improvement measures at our operations in the Elk Valley and we reused water at our operations an average of four times.

-We take into consideration external standards and best practices in our governance of sustainability.
-Through our membership and involvement with external organizations, we are able to contribute to, and engage with, others on the development of best practice in sustainability performance and global sustainability trends.
-This includes the United Nations Global Compact, the International Council on Mining and Metals Sustainable Development Framework, the Mining Association of Canada's Towards Sustainable Mining initiative and the United Nations Sustainable Development Goals (SDGs).
-Throughout this report, we have included case studies and examples of how our activities align with the SDGs.
+Through our membership and work with external organizations, we contribute to improving responsible resource development practices, which will help solve global sustainability challenges.
+This includes working with the United Nations Global Compact, the International Council on Mining and Metals Sustainable Development Framework, and the Mining Association of Canada's Towards Sustainable Mining initiative, among others.
+Through these collaborations, we have also expanded on our work to contribute and advance the United Nations Sustainable Development Goals.
+See case studies throughout this report for examples of how our activities support achieving these goals.